m0sk1t/react_email_editor/README.md

 ## Interface

-Left panel containing block list, common options and block options tabs.
+Left panel contains block list, common options and block options tabs.
 In the middle of the screen you see template.
-If you click on some block, action buttons will appears.
-You can drag block from block list to template, click on action button for remove block, save template or send test email:
+If you click on some block, action buttons will appear.
+You can drag the block from block list to template, click on action button for remove block, save the template or send the test email:

 ![Block actions and options](https://habrastorage.org/web/cd2/765/f7e/cd2765f7ee754197925d25f4dbd0ac97.png)

-Common options give you ability to apply color or bgcolor to all blocks, which have customStyle flag setted to false:
+Common options give you ability to apply color or background color to all blocks, which have _false_ in customStyle options:

 ![Common options](https://habrastorage.org/web/837/8db/a10/8378dba1062644deae06e365f6eee08a.png)

 ## Block example

-This is an example of block with HR element:
+This is an example of the block with HR element:

 ```javascript
 import React from 'react';